Weyl superconductors: Introduction

 Weyl fermions have been discussed extensively in the context of the A phase of ${}^3$He, which also exhibits Weyl quasiparticles. ${}^3$He also supports the B phase, in which quasiparticles are fully gapped, but which nevertheless possesses interesting topological properties.\cite{volovik_book} In this paper, we explore the connection of Weyl semimetals to Weyl and topological superconductors, and more generally the effects of superconductivity on Weyl semimetals.
-Specifically we consider another class of engineered structures, in which the normal insulator of the aforementioned superlattice is replaced by a (conventional, s-wave) superconductor.
+Specifically we consider another class of engineered structures, in which the normal insulator of the aforementioned superlattice is replaced by {different layers of }a (conventional, s-wave) superconductor.
 Simple arguments show that only the Weyl semimetal produced by time-reversal symmetry breaking, and not the one produced by non-centrosymmetry, leads to non-trivial superconducting states.
-Focusing on the former, we find that a variety of superconducting phases, with and without Weyl points, and with varying topological features, can be tuned, depending upon the degree of time-reversal symmetry breaking and the magnitude of the superconducting proximity effect upon the topological insulating layers of the superlattice.
+Focusing on the former, we find that a variety of superconducting phases, with and without Weyl points, and with varying topological features, {can be realized depending on the degree of time-reversal symmetry breaking, and the magnitudes and phases of the superconducting order parameters in the heterostructure.
+We point out that the initially published version of this manuscript contained a mistake in the diagonalization of the Hamiltonian matrix, which we have corrected in the present version.\cite{thanks}}

-Each of these phases may be characterized in a number of ways, which we discuss in the main text.
+Each of the different superconducting phases may be characterized in a number of ways, which we discuss in the main text.
 In the bulk, they may be parametrized by the number, location, and chirality of Weyl points.
 At surfaces, depending upon both the phase and the surface orientation, one or several branches of chiral Majorana states may be present, and extend over a varying range of momenta in the surface Brillouin zone.
 Gapless Majorana states may also be present at vortex cores, again depending in detail upon vortex orientation and phase.
 These Majorana modes are relatives of those proposed for use in quantum computing in two dimensional topological superconductors.

 The paper is organized as follows.
 In Sec.~\ref{sec:superlattice}, we discuss how Weyl superconductors can be engineered in superlattices of superconductors and topological insulators, and derive the corresponding model.
 Sec.~\ref{sec:phases} is then devoted to the characterization of this Hamiltonian.
 We analyze how superconductivity acts on Weyl electrons in the bulk and discuss the related topological surface physics.
 Based thereon, a topological phase diagram is constructed.
 In Sec.~\ref{sec:vortices}, we analyze the physics of vortices, which under certain conditions can bind Majorana zero modes.
 We close with some proposals for experimental signatures based on thermal and electrical transport, which are given in Sec.~\ref{sec:exp}.